G-Mode: History

-G-Mode Co., Ltd was founded in July 2000 and merged in March 2014 with ONE-UP Co., Ltd. (a corporation established in 2006) who then renamed itself G-Mode Corporation.
+G-Mode Co., Ltd was founded in July 2000 and merged in March 2014 with ONE-UP Co., Ltd. (a corporation established in 2006) which became G-Mode Corporation.
 G-Mode is headquartered in Tokyo.

 G-Mode saw the potential in mobile gaming and managed to obtain the rights to Tetris in Japan in 2001, and currently uses this license to remain a major player in the mobile entertainment industry in Japan.
 In 2004, G-Mode acquired the back catalogue of Data East Corporation.
 In 2005, GungHo Online Entertainment invested in the company.
 They currently license out these Data East titles on the Wii Virtual Console, Gametap, and Mobile Platform.
-G-Mode released an official Data East website in December 2007.
+G-Mode released an official Data East website in December 2008.
 In 2010 is revealed that the company will publish several Data East titles on the Zeebo console in Brazil and Mexico.
 On March 1, 2012, after several years of Wii Virtual Console support, G-Mode delisted all of its PC Engine/TurboGrafix-16 games from the service while continuing with the ones originally released on Nintendo consoles.